tshepang/blog/content/Escape From Planet Earth (2013).md

 [Megamind].
 I must not fault it too much for its direction, which is also typical of so many expensive 3D-animated movies, including the above-mentioned ones.
-Even the character design is not fresh, though I did like one character\... the giant gal.
-She is also not an original concept (see Eva in [Igor]), but then again I\'m a sucker for misfits like this.
+Even the character design is not fresh, though I did like one character... the giant gal.
+She is also not an original concept (see Eva in [Igor]), but then again I'm a sucker for misfits like this.

   [Megamind]: http://tshepang.net/megamind-2010